-They are interesting in order to have quick numbers when analyzing a certain company, but we have barely used them in years.
+- They are interesting to have some numbers, but we have barely used them in years.

-We would like to focus on why is Product mix so important, and how could you use it in order to improve your product positioning, relevance and sales.
+We will focus on Why Product Mix is important, and How you can use it to improve your Product Positioning.

 Basically, with a proper Product Mix you’ll:

 1. Improving your margins with a proper Product Mix